waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 an x-axis, which will here represent humidity, and a y-axis, which here represents pressure.
-And what we might do is say, let's take all of the days that were raining, and just try to plop them on this graph, and see where they fall on this graph.
+And what we might do is say, let's take all of the days that were raining, and just try to plot them on this graph, and see where they fall on this graph.
 And here might be all of the rainy days, where each rainy day is one of these blue dots here that corresponds to a particular value for humidity